Jnajera1/Gun-Violence-USA/proposal.md

-### Group E - Gabe New, Maria Quinton, Jeremy Najera
+### Group E - Gabriel New, Maria Quinton, Jeremy Najera
 1. A brief articulation of your chosen topic and rationale
+   - We chose to analyze gun sales in the United States and how it affects gun violence.
+Our rationale in choosing this topic was the current political, economic        and social climates in the U.S.
 2. A link to your data set(s) and a screenshot of the metadata if it exists
 3. 3 or 4 screenshots of relevant, ‘inspiring’ visualizations that frame your creative fodder
 4. A sketch of the final design